Todd Kohlhepp: Early life

-Todd Kohlhepp was born on March 7, 1971, in Florida, and was raised in South Carolina and Georgia.
+Todd Christopher Sampsell was born on March 7, 1971, in Florida and was raised in South Carolina and Georgia.
 His parents divorced when he was two years old.
 His mother gained custody and married another man the following year.
 Later psychological reports found that Kohlhepp had an unhealthy relationship with his stepfather and often wanted to live with his biological father, whom he had not seen in eight years.

 Kohlhepp was described as a troublesome child.
 In nursery school, he was known to be aggressive toward other children and would destroy their property.
-At the age of nine, when he started undergoing counseling, Kohlhepp was described as being "explosive" and "preoccupied with sexual content".
-He also displayed cruelty to animals, shooting a dog with a BB gun and killing a goldfish with Clorox bleach.
+At the age of nine, when he started undergoing counseling, Kohlhepp was described as being "explosive" and "preoccupied with sexual content."
+He also displayed cruelty to animals, shooting a dog with a BB gun and killing a goldfish using Clorox bleach.

-Kohlhepp's father later said the only emotion his son was capable of was anger.
+Kohlhepp's father later said the only emotion his son was capable of was anger and madness.
 Kohlhepp spent three and a half months in a Georgia psychiatric hospital as an inpatient because of his inability to get along with other children.

 Eventually, in 1983, Kohlhepp was sent to live with his biological father in Arizona after his mother and stepfather separated.
 He took his father's surname and began working a number of local jobs.
-He also inherited his father's hobby of collecting weapons and was taught by him to "blow things up and make bombs".
-Despite this, their relationship deteriorated due to his father's absence with a number of girlfriends and Kohlhepp repeatedly expressed a desire to return to his mother, though she reportedly made excuses to extend his stay.
+He also inherited his father's hobby of collecting weapons and was taught by him to "blow things up and make bombs."
+Despite this, their relationship deteriorated due to his father's absence with a number of girlfriends, and Kohlhepp repeatedly expressed a desire to return to his mother, though she reportedly made excuses to extend his stay.